 Any amount of strength is reason to celebrate.
 Did you walk around the block?
 Did you fold the laundry?
 Did you help a friend going through something hard?
 Whether you’re having a good pain day or a bad pain day, remind yourself that you are strong – no matter what – and that you can reclaim life with chronic pain.

-4) Reduce your stress
+4) Reduce your stress from chronic pain

 Stressors are everywhere.
 Being stuck in traffic could cause the same stress response in your body as having a bad pain day.
 Stress can also cause existing conditions to worsen, so reducing your stress is important.